-Services are available to school-aged children, youth and their families within the school family, particularly those who require additional supports and services to reach their full potential.
+Services are available to school-aged children and their families within the school family, particularly those who require additional supports and services to reach their full potential.

 How do students access the service?

 The teams offer drop-in times at each school.
 A student can see a team member during these times or approach a teacher or staff member to arrange a referral for them.
-Service providers and families may also request service by contacting a child's principal or school counsellor.
+Service providers and families may also request service.

 Where are services delivered?

 Each school has private and comfortable space for team members to meet with children and families as well as school staff.
-Teams will meet with a student or family at space in the community if that is more comfortable for them.
+They will also meet with a student or family at space in the community if that is more comfortable for them.

 Are the services only available during the school year?

-Occupational Therapists (OTs) are available in the Montague and Westisle families of schools to support children with high physical needs in school and at home.
-OTs also work to build capacity among educators by helping them understand children’s motor, sensory and self-regulation development and how this can be supported to improve the child’s learning.
+- Occupational Therapists are available in the Colonel Gray, Montague and Westisle families of schools to support children with high physical needs in school and at home.
+OTs also build capacity among educators to understand children’s motor, sensory and self-regulation development, and how this can be supported to improve the child’s learning.

-School Counsellors, based in schools, provide individual and group counseling.
-They support social and emotional learning curriculum, provide career counseling and assist with behavior planning.
+- School Counsellors, based in schools, provide individual and group counselling.
+They support social and emotional learning curriculum, provide career counselling and assist with behaviour planning.

-Multi-agency service teams (MAST) teams bring together a variety of professionals to create a case plan for a child or youth.
+- Multi-agency Service Teams (MAST) teams bring together a variety of professionals together to create a case plan for a child or youth.
 Student well-being teams work closely with MAST to meet the needs of children, youth and their families.